AlexanderIsom/TimeLineup/README.md

 pnpm dev
 ```

-open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+open [http://localhost:3000](http://localhost:3000) with your browser to see the result and explore the app.